RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 > Now we want to use the output of the failed CryptoVerif proof to derive an attack against the Enc-and-MAC construction.
 > As shown before, the proof failed because the branches of the if statement could not be merged.
 This was because the MACs were computed over the different plaintexts m1 and m2.
 When we try to derive an attack against the Enc-and-MAC construction, we will start at this part.
 >
-> Our goal is to show that the Enc-and-MAC construction is not necessarily IND-CPA secure when the encryption scheme is assumed to be IND-CPA secure and the MAC is considered SUF-CMA secure.
+> Our goal is to show that the Enc-and-MAC construction is not necessarily IND-CPA-secure when the encryption scheme is assumed to be IND-CPA-secure and the MAC is considered SUF-CMA-secure.
 We know that the fact that the MAC is computed over the plaintext instead of the ciphertext is probably connected to the reason why the proof fails.
 > As we want to derive an attack against the IND-CPA security, we aim for revealing any information about the plaintext.
 The most simple way of doing so is by revealing the whole plaintext.
 Combine this with the fact that SUF-CMA security of a MAC does not make any statements about confidentiality.
 You can define a MAC named _MAC_ using a SUF-CMA secure MAC named _MAC'_ as follows.
 >
 > ![Could not load image.](img/Challenge_Fail_MAC_prime.png)
 >
-> It is easy to prove that the newly constructed MAC is still SUF-CMA secure.
+> It is easy to prove that the newly constructed MAC is still SUF-CMA-secure.
 For further information, you can have a look at
 <a href="https://link.springer.com/content/pdf/10.1007/3-540-44647-8_19.pdf" target="_blank">Krawczyk's work (Chapter 4)</a>.
-> Instantiating the Enc-and-MAC construction with the newly constructed MAC, it is quite obvious that it cannot be IND-CPA secure.
+> Instantiating the Enc-and-MAC construction with the newly constructed MAC, it is quite obvious that it cannot be IND-CPA-secure.
 The message encrypted is always appended to the MAC and is directly revealed in the Enc-and-MAC ciphertext.
-This way, the adversary can say which plaintext has been encrypted with probability one.
+This way, the adversary can say which plaintext has been encrypted with probability 1.
 >
 > 💡 Feel free to experiment with CryptoVerif if you want to.
-For example, you can use CryptoVerif to prove that the newly constructed MAC revealing the message is still SUF-CMA secure.
+For example, you can use CryptoVerif to prove that the newly constructed MAC revealing the message is still SUF-CMA-secure.
 >  </details>
 </details>